TWcamel/minimal-flask-docker-aws-example/README.md

 ## ARCHITECTURE

-This architecture aims to provide a handy way to deploy an app, you can completely remove docker based backend server and replace by a serverless method instead.
+This architecture is designed to provide a handy way to deploy an app, you can completely remove docker based backend server and replace by a serverless method instead.

 - ![](./images/arch.drawio.png)